rhdemo/2019-demo4-gatling/README.md

 # Load tests

-There are two load tests implemented currently - `HardShakeSimulation` and `PredictionSimulation`.
+There are three load tests implemented currently - `HardShakeSimulation`, `PredictionSimulation`, and `E2ESimulation`.
 You can set the `SIMULATION` environment variable to pick which one to run.
 It defaults to `HardShakeSimulation`.

 Other configuration is specific to each load test and passed as system properties in `JAVA_OPTS` like the examples below.